Alesandro-Rodriguez/HCA_Healthcare_Competition/README.md

 - [How to Run the Code](#how-to-run-the-code)

 ## Overview
+Our mission is to enhance patient assistance through optimized resource allocation, emergency preparedness, and disaster relief, ensuring timely, equitable, and efficient care.

+During natural disasters, patient care is affected due to inadequate resource allocation and uneven workforce distribution across HCA facilities.
+The plan aims to improve emergency response and resource management.

 Provide a short summary of your project:
 - What problem does it solve?
 - Why is it important?